goramartin/master-thesis/docs/papers/searching-ontologies/08-ontology-rank-ontology-selection-ranking-model-for-knowledge-reuse.md

 They provide a model for ontology selection and ranking.
 It enables semantic matching of taxonomy or relational linkage between concepts.
-It identifies what measures should be used to tank ontologies in the given context.
+It identifies what measures should be used to rank ontologies in the given context.
 They adapt semantic similarity theory.

 It proposes a framework - ontology rank.